modern polish literature

 Cyranka, Warsaw, 2022, 203 pages

 Polish readers now expect even better texts, including stories with more impressions and atmosphere from Ishbel Szatrawska.
-Szatrawska’s published books have established her as a writer associated with literature of high quality.
-The author has written a special book: a story about the encounter of worlds in the heart of the US film industry, where a Polish Jew suddenly finds himself, and he has no other choice but to fulfill his dream in the post-apocalyptic world after 1945.
-He decides to become a part of the American film industry, but he meets a new obstacle.
+Szatrawska’s published books have established her as a writer associated with high-quality literature.
+This is a story about a Polish Jew who suddenly finds himself in the heart of the US film industry.
+He has no choice but to fulfill his dream in the post-apocalyptic world after 1945.
+In joining the American film industry but in the process, he meets a new obstacle.
 He, a person who has escaped from his obscured piece of Europe to the United States, is being investigated by the FBI.
-The critic and writer Jerzy Jarniewicz described the book this way: “a story about the price we pay for who we are, who we would like to be, and how others see us.”
+The critic and writer Jerzy Jarniewicz described the book as “a story about the price we pay for who we are, who we would like to be, and how others see us.”

 Cyranka, Warsaw, 2024, 160 pages

 She had not seen her father since she was a child, and he only existed in her imagination or vague memory.
 Suddenly, he appears on the doorstep.
 A place-hunter and temporizer, he tries to fit into the system of communist Poland, but then changes his “political colors” at the demand of the historical situation.
-Sounds familiar?
-She grew up on such an emotional background that she plays the role of a victim in her own play, but the difficult situation with the reappearance of her previously absent father slowly melts her psychics.
-Her alien father brings a secret that creates a gloomy atmosphere in the small apartment, and it all can lead to an explosion.
+Sound familiar?
+Her emotional background causes her to play the victim in her own play, but with the reappearance of her previously absent father, her psyche slowly melts away.
+Her alien father brings a secret that creates a gloomy atmosphere in the small apartment that can only lead to an explosion.

 Jaga Słowińska, “Siostro”